-Summary of results I The on-the-run premium is due to differences in inventories of off-the-run assets as they are longer in the market.
+Summary 2.
+The on-the-run premium is due to differences in inventories of off-the-run assets as they are longer in the market.
 The reason is as follows: Some of the off-the-run assets are locked up in buy-and-hold portfolios because they have already been sold during their on-the-run period.
 Since not all primary dealers faced the same demand during the on-the-run period due to the OTC market structure, there are differences in their inventories at the start of the off-the-run period.
 This implies uncertainty about the amount of assets available in an upcoming match with them in the OTC market.
 This leads to a higher frequency of settlement fails for off-the-run assets, as contracts promising their delivery cannot always be fulfilled.
 There is a preference for on-the-run assets because their settlement is not risky.
 Compared to off-the-run assets they are safe in this aspect.
-This implies that they are traded in larger quantities.
+This implies that they carry a premium, i.e. are more expensive on the spot market, and trade in larger quantities than off-the-run assets.